 This optimization sends relevant signals to the search engine; thus, making it possible to know what your content is all about.

 Off-page Level Ranking Factors

-Off-page ranking factors mostly focuses on what others think of your content.
-That is; the quality of your content.
+Off-page ranking factors primarily focus on what others think of your content.
+That is, the quality of your content.
 How do they determine this?

 As a result, they will want to rank it.

 So, what are some of the off-page level factors?

 Do I have to say that the quality of your links matters?

 Well, here are a couple of things you need to know when deciding which are the best backlinks to use:

 Most are the times when people strive to have many backlinks, especially if the site is new.
 Why do they do this?
 We have been brainwashed to believe that one of the ranking factors we should never ignore is having many backlinks.

 But let me tell you the truth, if that were the case, most of the sites not ranking today would be ranking.